vkasturia/vkasturia/README.md

 ### Hello there 👋

-I'm Vaibhav, Senior Consultant at the DAICA (Digital, AI Controls and Algorithms) team at Deloitte, currently living in the beautful city of :de: Düsseldorf.
+I'm Vaibhav, Senior Consultant at the DAICA (Digital, AI Controls and Algorithms) team at Deloitte, currently living in the beautiful city of :de: Düsseldorf.

 ## Technical proficiency :